xitiomet/irc-gpt-bot/README.md

 NOTE: You can also find the latest builds here: [https://openstatic.org/projects/ircgptbot/](https://openstatic.org/projects/ircgptbot/) (scroll to bottom)

-copy "default-config.json" to "config.json" and fill in the blanks with your information.
+copy "default-config.json" to "~/.irc-gpt-bot.json" and fill in the blanks with your information.
+You can also create a config file anywhere and use the -f option.

 ```json
 {